top of page

 The Current AI Breakthrough: Bypassing the Problem?

-The recent AI breakthroughs, particularly with large language models, are interesting precisely because they seem to bypass some of these problems.
+The recent AI breakthroughs, particularly with large language models (LLMs), are interesting precisely because they seem to bypass some of these problems.
 Not by solving the frame problem through better representations, but by training on such massive amounts of human language and behavior that patterns of significance emerge statistically rather than through explicit encoding.

 But there's still a problem.
 These systems still aren't in the world.
 They don't have bodies.
 They don't have needs or desires or purposes that arise from being mortal, vulnerable, biological entities navigating a physical environment.
 They can process information about the world at superhuman scale, but they don't dwell in the world.
 They don't care about anything.
-They don't have what Heidegger calls Befindlichkeit, the mood or attunement that reveals what matters to us.
+They don't have what Heidegger calls Befindlichkeit (Gesundheit!), the mood or attunement that reveals what matters to us.
 Mattering, as it were, matters.

 Why Mattering Matters for The Deployment Phase